devashih/Obscenity-blocker-solution/README.md

-# axios // core
+# axios // helpers

-The modules found in `core/` should be modules that are specific to the domain logic of axios.
-These modules would most likely not make sense to be consumed outside of the axios module, as their logic is too specific.
-Some examples of core modules are:
+The modules found in `helpers/` should be generic modules that are _not_ specific to the domain logic of axios.
+These modules could theoretically be published to npm on their own and consumed by other modules or apps.
+Some examples of generic modules are things like:

-- Dispatching requests
+- Browser polyfills
-  - Requests sent via `adapters/` (see lib/adapters/README.md)
-- Managing interceptors
+- Managing cookies
-- Handling config
+- Parsing HTTP headers